Skip to main content

 jwt_algorithmstring"HS256"Signing algorithm

-jwt_secretstring-Secret for HMAC algorithms
+jwt_secretstring-Secret for HMAC algorithms (must be 32+ bytes)

 jwks_urlstring-JWKS endpoint for RSA algorithms

-jwks_cache_ttl_secsu643600Public key cache duration
+jwks_cache_ttlstring"1h"Public key cache duration

-jwt_issuerstring-Expected issuer (optional)
+jwt_issuerstring-Expected issuer claim (optional)

 HMAC (Symmetric)